amandajuhl95/AssignmentTwo-Test/README.md

 ##### @Disabled

-- The @Disabled annotation is used to disable or skip tests at class or method level.
+- This annotation is used to disable or skip tests at class or method level.
 When declared at class level, all @test methods are skipped.
 When @Disabled is declared at method level, only the annotated method is disabled.

 ##### @RepeatedTest